 Angel dusting is when a manufacturer boasts that their product contains a popular ingredient, but they only add the ingredient at low levels so they can use it for marketing claims.
 Since the ingredient is added in such small amounts, it may not elicit a measurable benefit.

-High-quality supplements are filled with an ideal ratio of ingredients to achieve the best balance of safety and benefits.
+High-quality supplements are filled with an ideal ratio of ingredients to achieve the best balance of efficiency and benefits.

 5. Does the manufacturer use proprietary formulas?

 Proprietary formulas are used to protect product compositions from being stolen by competitors.
 This means the company only lists the total amount of all ingredients combined, not every single component they use.

 This is a legitimate reason to use a proprietary formula.
 However, you don't want manufacturers to use this to deceive you.
 It's essential to find out if ingredients are being used in their therapeutic doses so you are getting an actual benefit in exchange for your money.

 Some supplements are specially made with synergistic ingredients in special ratios to enhance their effects.
 One example of this would be using the piperine found in black pepper alongside the curcumin found in turmeric to increase the bio-availability by several thousand percent.